 a photo of three square pieces of white chocolate raspberry blondies stacked on each other.

 Now, in the cookie recipe I really like to use straight butter so that it has that classic cookie texture and flavor, but in these blondies I’ve found a preference for the cream cheese addition as bars need more time to bake and tend to dry out a little more which the cream cheese totally solves that issue.
-That’s secret!
+That’s the secret!
 Cream cheese!!

 And this white chocolate blonde brownies situation has totally triggered my need to create the perfect classic blondies recipe again.
 I’ve searched for years and years but have always been so, so disappointed.
 Any tips or tricks that you all believe in for the perfect Blonde Brownies?